 Adult Education Offerings provide an examination of spirituality from the lens of poetry, prayer, lectures, book discussions and other forms of theological reflection.

-The fact is, Trinity is a community of people who do “outreach” for a living, a vocation, a lifetime.
-Hands-on service opportunities through Trinity add a communal/team aspect to our service and advocacy on behalf of the love of God.
+Trinity is a community of people who do “outreach” for a living, a vocation, a lifetime.
+Hands-on service opportunities through Trinity add a communal/team aspect to our service and advocacy as an expression of the love of God.
 Furthermore, “seeking and serving God in all people; respecting the dignity of every human being; and striving for justice and peace…” is something we need to be doing every day with the way we live our lives.

 The Friends of Night People team works on feeding the homeless and low-income of Buffalo.
 This team meets once a month to serve food and clean up afterwards.
 FONP is located at 394 Hudson at the corner of Wadsworth in Buffalo.